The most current instructions for use of the Mindgard CLI will always be available at https://github.com/mindgard/cli

 Targeting OpenAI

 This example uses the built in preset settings for OpenAI.
-Presets exist for OpenAI, Hugging Face, and Anthropic.
+Presets exist for OpenAI, Hugging Face, Anthropic, and OpenAI chat-completions compatible APIs hosted by other vendors

 You will need to substitute your own api_key value.